rlc900/rick-and-morty-quiz-frontend/README.md

 - Run `rails db:migrate` to create tables into the database.
 - Run `rails db:seed` to create seed data.
 - Run `rails s` to run the server.

-**Frontend Installation**
-- Clone [this repo](https://github.com/rlc900/rick-and-morty-quiz-frontend.git) in your computers terminal.
-- After cloning, `cd` into that directiory `cd rick-and-morty-frontend/`.
-- Make sure your Backend API is running at http://localhost:4000/.
-- Run `npm install` to install all dependencies.
-- Run `npm start` to start server.
-- Once you're taken to the web app, ensure Frontend is running at http://localhost:3001.

 ## Features
 Users are able to signup/login into their account.